Daniels personal story and guide for how he managed to create one value proposition design even though he had to focus on two target groups.

 Two major target customers

 The issue for me was that there were multiple and very different target customer groups.
-The first one is medical training centers, connected to hospitals where physicians improve their skills.
-At the centers, Mentice wants to reach training managers and actual users.
+The first one is medical training centres, connected to hospitals where physicians improve their skills.
+At the centres, Mentice wants to reach training managers and actual users.
 The second is the medical device industry that invents new products and needs.
 Mentice helps to create a marketing tool for the new procedure and also an education concept.
-Medical device companies are in general very large, and organized differently, where the Mentice customer could be the education, marketing, sales or product development department.
-All these different target groups are looking for different outcomes, have different objectives and are organized differently.
+Medical device companies are in general very large, and organised differently, where the Mentice customer could be the education, marketing, sales or product development department.
+All these different target groups are looking for different outcomes, have different objectives and are organised differently.

 The issue is that no matter how many target groups you have.
 You still only have one corporate website where the start page can tell one story.
 It was my job at Mentice to find this story, and it was one of the biggest challenges I ever had in front of me.
 My CEO told me when I started that it took him five years before he understood the business.
 I had a tough quest in front of me.